 What are the main goals of the Hazard ARH PGY1 Residency Program?

 To produce a generalist with advanced experience in teaching, communication and administrative skills

 Are there learning experiences at other ARH hospitals within the ARH system?

-Currently, no other learning experiences are based at any ARH hospital other than Hazard.
-The Administrative Pharmacy Practice learning experiences will involve some travel to other ARH hospitals.
+Currently, there are no learning experiences based at ARH hospitals other than Hazard.
+The Combined Administrative Pharmacy Practice learning experience may involve travel to other ARH facilities.

 Is the program ASHP accredited?

-Yes, ResiTrak is used to complete evaluations, create schedules, and to track the resident’s portfolio
+Yes, PharmAcademic is used to complete evaluations, create schedules, and to track the resident’s portfolio.